masc-ucsc/docs/docs/pyrope/07-typesystem.md

 assert not ((a={|| 3},:string) does (a:int,"hello"))
 ```

-The `does` keyword checks that functions have a "compatible" arguments.
+The `does` keyword checks that functions have "compatible" arguments.

 ```
 assert      {||    3 } does {|(a)| 3 }